-Well completion reports are generally supposed to note the depth to water of a completed well.
-However, as discussed above, well completion reports are often incomplete and the data they provide is not easily accessed.
+Well completion reports are meant to include the depth to water for completed wells.
+However, as discussed above, the reports are often incomplete and the data they provide is not easily accessed.

 The County does measure groundwater levels upon request through the voluntary domestic well monitoring network.
 The County uses a sounder to measure water levels at 32 domestic wells in the County in the spring and fall.
 The wells are concentrated primarily in the Mid-County groundwater basin.
 In order to improve geographic range and to forecast changes in groundwater levels, additional wells should be added to the monitoring network.